Senen: Present time

-In 1990, the government built a modern shopping center, the Atrium which before 1997 Asian financial crisis hosted the international brand of Yaohan and Marks & Spencer as its anchor tenant.
+In 1990, the government built a modern shopping center, the Atrium, which before the 1997 Asian financial crisis hosted the international brands of Yaohan and Marks & Spencer as its anchor tenants.

-With the trend of transit-oriented development in Jakarta ushered by construction of infrastructure projects such as the Jakarta Mass Rapid Transit, Senen will be subjected to a new urban design scheme which integrates the existing infrastructure Pasar Senen railway station, the TransJakarta bus rapid transit, and the future Jakarta Mass Rapid Transit station for the east–west line.
+With the trend of transit-oriented development in Jakarta ushered in by the construction of infrastructure projects such as the Jakarta Mass Rapid Transit, Senen will be subjected to a new urban design scheme that integrates the existing infrastructure Pasar Senen railway station, the TransJakarta bus rapid transit, and the future Jakarta Mass Rapid Transit station for the east–west line.

-Landmarks of Senen Subdistrict
+Landmarks

-The following historic landmarks and important places are located within Senen Subdistrict:
+The following historic landmarks and important places are located within Senen: